One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 You may balk at this idea as you’ve seen or had direct experience with Albuterol through an inhaler.

-Therefore, this article will be the Jay Campbell treatment that Albuterol should have had a long time ago.
+Therefore, this article will be the Jay Campbell treatment on how to use Albuterol for weight loss.

 What Is Albuterol?